When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 4. Swifty AT656 Electric Mountain Bike

-The Swifty AT656 is another great value electric mountain bike that uses a 250w rear hub motor with a 36v 9.6Ah battery – this battery uses high-quality Panasonic cells so should have better longevity than other batteries that use generic cells.
+The Swifty AT656 is another great value electric mountain bike with a 250w rear hub motor with a 36v 9.6Ah battery.
+This battery uses high-quality Panasonic cells, so should have better longevity than other batteries that use generic cells.

-Just like the Eskute, the Swifty uses, entry-level Shimano Tourney TY-21 7-speed gearing and mechanical disc brakes.
+Like the Eskute, the Swifty uses entry-level Shimano Tourney TY-21 7-speed gearing and mechanical disc brakes.
 The wheels are 27.5″ with CST all-terrain tyres.
-Front forks are coil-sprung and will be okay for some light off-road riding or negotiating rough country lanes.
+Front forks are coil-sprung and will be okay for light off-road riding or negotiating rough country lanes.

 With a claimed range of 35 miles per charge, the Swifty AT656 would also make a good daily commuter bike.